mkp170791/numpy/doc/neps/nep-0024-missing-data-2.rst

 once we have NA support for all these types, we might as well support it for floating point too for consistency.

-A masked array is, conceptually, an ordinary rectangular numpy array, which has had an arbitrarily-shaped mask placed over it.
+A masked array is, conceptually, an ordinary rectangular numpy_demo array, which has had an arbitrarily-shaped mask placed over it.
 The result is, essentially, a non-rectangular view of a rectangular array.
-In principle, anything you can accomplish with a masked array could also be accomplished by explicitly keeping a regular array and a boolean mask array and using numpy indexing to combine them for each operation, but combining them into a single structure is much more convenient when you need to perform complex operations on the masked view of an array, while still being able to manipulate the mask
+In principle, anything you can accomplish with a masked array could also be accomplished by explicitly keeping a regular array and a boolean mask array and using numpy_demo indexing to combine them for each operation, but combining them into a single structure is much more convenient when you need to perform complex operations on the masked view of an array, while still being able to manipulate the mask